OLED vs LCD: Professional Display Technology Comparison

 OLED Advantages

-• Perfect black levels and virtually infinite contrast
+• True black and very high contrast

-• Extremely fast pixel response time
+• Very fast pixel response time

 OLED Disadvantages

-• Susceptible to image retention and burn-in
+• Potential image retention and burn-in risk

 LCD Advantages